why do karate?

 The founder of Matsubayashi Shorin-Ryu, from which tree we are a green shoot, had a saying: 拳禪一如 (Ken zen ichi nyo), or “the fist and zen are one.”

-Our founder didn’t make anybody meditate, but his teacher, Shoshin Nagamine, did.
+Our founder didn’t require anybody to meditate, but his teacher, Shoshin Nagamine, did.
 Choose your own adventure.
 Meditation is available at the dojo weekly.